jmarcosdias/healthy/README.md

 5. Confirm you can see the message "You are editing a review for ...!" referring to the product you chose.
 6. Clean the text for your review and click Update Review.
 You should see a message at form validation saying to fill this field.
 7. Update the text for your review filling something different from the initial content and click Update Review.
 You should be redirected to the Reviews page.
-8. Confirm you can see a message saying "Successfully updated review!" and your review correctly updated.
+8. Confirm you can see a message saying "Successfully updated review!" and your review is correctly updated.
 9. In the review you created/updated, click Delete and then click Delete.
 You should be redirected to the Reviews page.
 10. Confirm you can see the message "Review deleted!" and that you cannot see the review you just deleted.
 11. Now try to add a review without anything in the review's text field.